|

 Road to Freedom in partnership with St. Paul United Methodist Church.

-While much has changed in the thirty-seven years since that first
+While much has changed in the almost forty five years since that first

 production, TCT's purpose has never wavered -- to develop, promote,